raspberrypi/documentation/linux/kernel/building.md

 git clone --depth=1 --branch <branch> https://github.com/raspberrypi/linux
 ```

-where `<branch>` is the name of the branch that you wish to downlaod.
+where `<branch>` is the name of the branch that you wish to download.

 Refer to the [original GitHub repository](https://github.com/raspberrypi/linux) for information about the available branches.